MJKWoolnough/jslib/README.md

 | window-icon      | String | Sets the window icon. |
 | window-title     | String | Sets the window title. |

-In addition, the following CSS variables can be set to modifiy the dimensions of the Window.
+In addition, the following CSS variables can be set to modify the dimensions of the Window.

 |  Attribute      |  Description  |
 |-----------------|---------------|